francoisgergaud/webgltraining/README.md

 WebGL training.
 Following tutorial from https://webglfundamentals.org/ thanks @greggman and all other contributors.

+## Current state
+* terrain generation using 2D Perlin noise.
+* camera movement stick to the terrain.

 ## Available Scripts

 In the project directory, you can run: